 a block describing each of the mentions.
 One mention will be labeled

 sentence, indexed from 1 the range of words,

 the sentence of the head word of this mention.

-Either add more memory, use fewer annotators, or give CoreNLP smaller documents.
+Either give CoreNLP more memory, use fewer annotators, or give CoreNLP smaller documents.
 Nearly all our annotators load large model files which use lots of memory.
 Running the full CoreNLP pipeline requires the sum of all these memory requirements.
+Typically, this means that CoreNLP needs about 2GB to run the entire pipeline.
 Additionally, the coreference module operates over an entire document.
-As the document size increases, its processing time and space increase without bound.
+Unless things are size-limited, as either sentence length or document size increases, processing time and space increase without bound.